 - 4. Select a mode: 2D selection or 3D selection. - 5.
 Hold down Ctrl while using Scroll wheel or [and] keys to adjust the tool size.
 It should not exceed the size of the region that needs texture correction. - 6.
-Paint over the region of interest using ${\tt LMB}$ while holding down ${\tt Ctrl}$ so that the tool (a circle or a spot) only rolls over the problem area.
+Paint over the region of interest using LMB while holding down Ctrl so that the tool (a circle or a spot) only rolls over the problem area.
 Try to avoid touching neighboring areas. - 7.
+Repeat the previous step as necessary. - 8.
 Click Apply to accept the changes or Cancel to reject them.